tan-chirr/tan-chirr.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Computer Science at Stony Brook University.
+I am a Ph.D. candidate in Computer Science at Stony Brook University.

 Research interests:
 <ul>